HackerEarth/engineering.hackerearth.com/_posts/2018-07-07-introducing-nuskha.md

 ### What we built

 The idea was simple.
 We wanted to create a Single Page Application (SPA) where all the common **React** components would be linked in the sidebar.
 Their individual pages would give details about how to use them along with **React** and **HTML** codes.
 Their expected props and associated details would be shown in the table.
 We had our own icon fonts.
 We wanted to make these components and icons searchable.
-The basic interface design was to have a header, a sidebar, and a body section.
+The basic interface design was to have a header, sidebar, and body section.

 #### Creating the app architecture